stackpress/lib/docs/Routing.md

 A new Response instance.

-#### Using Other Routers
+### 3.7.
+Using Other Routers

-The following example shows how to merge routes and listeners from another router.
+The following example shows how to merge routes and listeners from another router for modular organization.

 ```typescript
 const apiRouter = new Router();